travis-ci/docs-travis-ci-com/user/trusty-ci-environment.md

 * Redis 3.0.4

-*Note: The following services that are included with our Precise images are **not included** in the Trusty **mega** images at this time but will be added in the coming months.
+*Note: The following services that are included with our Precise images are **not included** in the Trusty **mega** images at this time but some will/may be added in the coming months.
 You'll need to install them manually for the time being.*

 - MySQL
 - Riak